Nwando Achebe: Career

 In 1996 and 1998, Achebe served as a Ford Foundation and Fulbright-Hays Scholar-in-Residence at The Institute of African Studies and The Department of History and International Studies at the University of Nigeria, Nsukka.
 Her first academic position was as an assistant professor of history at the College of William and Mary.
 She then moved to Michigan State University in 2005 as a tenured associate professor, professor in 2010, and is presently a University Distinguished Professor as well as the Jack and Margaret Sweet Endowed Professor.

-Achebe is also a member of the Nigerian Academy of Letters and Vice President/President-Elect of the African Studies Association.
+Achebe is also a fellow of the Royal Historical Association, fellow of Nigerian Academy of Letters, and President of the African Studies Association.

 Writing

 Achebe has published six books.
 Her first book, Farmers, Traders, Warriors, and Kings: Female Power and Authority in Northern Igboland, 1900–1960, was published by Heinemann in 2005.
 The book has been described by scholars such as Isidore Okpewho, and Obioma Nnaemeka as a significant contribution to African historiography, gender studies, as well as political and religious change during the colonial period.
 Reviewers Simon Ottenberg and Edna G. Bay praised Achebe for her detailed analysis of women’s economic and spiritual roles and emphasized that her rich field data is invaluable for understanding Igbo women’s agency in colonial-era society.
-The book introduces the concept of “female principle” as a theoretical framework, and examines examines northern Igbo lives in ways that previous studies have not, presenting them as active participants in shaping the region.
+The book introduces the concept of “female principle” as a theoretical framework, and examines northern Igbo lives in ways that previous studies have not, presenting them as active participants in shaping the region.
 Throughout the study northern Igbo gendered histories are used to raise questions about prevailing assumptions that characterize African women as subordinate, offering evidence of female power and authority in the society.

 Her second book, The Female King of Colonial Nigeria: Ahebi Ugbabe, was published in 2011 by Indiana University Press.
 It is a full-length biography on the only female warrant chief and king in British Africa.
 The book has received three awards: the Aidoo-Snyder Book Prize, the Barbara "Penny" Kanner Book Prize, and the Gita Chaudhuri Book Prize.
 A review in the Leeds African Studies Bulletin describes it “one of the most compellingly argued, rigorously researched scholarly writings in the fields of history and women studies in colonial Igbo society, Nigeria and Africa."

 Achebe is a co-author of the 2018 History of West Africa E-Course Book (British Arts and Humanities Research Council, 2018), a textbook for students taking the West African Senior School Certificate Examination.
 She is also co-editor with William Worger and Charles Ambler of A Companion to African History (Wiley Blackwell, 2019), and with Claire Robertson, Holding the World Together: African Women in Changing Perspective (University of Wisconsin Press, 2019).
 Achebe's 2020 Female Monarchs and Merchant Queens in Africa is published by Ohio University Press.
-Laura Seay of The Washington Post, described Female Monarchs and Merchant Queens in Africa' as "a brilliant, thoroughly engaging and accessible book."
+Laura Seay of The Washington Post, described Female Monarchs and Merchant Queens in Africa as "a brilliant, thoroughly engaging and accessible book."